octaviantu/lpplsExtended/README.md

 The Jupyter code and `lppls_cmaes` are from the repository I've forked.
 They don't work.
 TODO(octaviant) - update or more likely, remove

+Testing - not functional; TODO(octaviant) - fix existing testing and add new tests.